fbkarsdorp/concy/README.md

 - `--window`: Size of left and right context to match in number of  characters.  [default: 50]
 - `--case / --no-case`:  Employs Silver Searcher's 'smart case', i.e. matches case insensitively unless PATTERN contains  uppercase characters.
 - `--sort / --no-sort`: Sort results by match and context.
 - `--outfile`: Path to file for saving results.
-(Only required when OUTPUT is not SCREEN.
+Use .csv for CSV output and .xslx for Excel output.